lochsh/get-rusty/notes.md

 and C++ run fast and offer control, but at the expense of safety guarantees.

 With Rust, we no longer have to choose between safety and control.

+### What is Rust?

+Rust is an exciting new language (its first stable release was in 2015, last year!) designed to be safe, concurrent and practical.
+It is useful for the same kind of applications as C and C++ due to its speed and high level of control.

+Rust isn't simply a memory safe version of C++.
+Rust is its own language with its own design goals and many features borrowed from functional programming.

+To understand Rust and its design, let's move onto Rust's core principles.